 Throw away everything you would expect from a headphone, The Vie Shair don’t fit that mold.
-This is a headphone that moves the speaker away from the ear and exposes it for everyone to hear.
+These are headphones that move the speakers away from the ear and expose them for everyone to hear.
 At a time when most manufacturers are trying to close the gap and snuff out ambient noise, the Vie Shair headphones not only buck convention, they’re downright wacky.

 Could there may be a method to the madness here?
 That depends on your point of view.
 Vie Style’s inaugural pair of cans is part of a Kickstarter campaign that touts their unusual design as the most comfortable pair of cans you’ve ever worn.
 No more pinched ears or sweaty lobes — just a great pair of ‘phones you can rock for hours, discomfort-free.

 Does this nutty approach work?
 We tried them to find out.

 An ‘open air’ design

 To get the skinny on the Vie Shair, Digital Trends met with founder Yazz Imamura, who came armed with a sample we could try out.
 At first glance, they look more like a pair of on-ear headphones than ones designed to envelop the ear.

 The most interest we’ve received has been from those working in office environments.

 The Vie Shair can be used with either an open-air frame that allows a certain amount of ambient noise in (and headphone noise out), or a sealed frame that does not.
 Both come with the headphones, though neither variant looked to be the company’s final design, particularly the closed one, which were 3D-printed prototypes.
 These frames easily clip on and off each ear cup with a slight twist.
 They use clamping pressure to remain in position, but we never felt any serious pressure while using them.